Jahid-08/osticket-prereqs/README.md

 <img width="802" alt="image" src="https://github.com/user-attachments/assets/e9a11f05-2bc4-49cd-b298-5964cd033ace" />
 </p>
 <p>
-After we get logged in I downloaded the osTicket intallation files provided from this link.
-Once you download the files it will appear in the dowloads folder in the virtual machine. [osTicket-Installation-Files.zip](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD)
+After logging in, I downloaded the osTicket installation files from the provided link.
+Once downloaded, the files will appear in the "Downloads" folder on the virtual machine. <a href="https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD">osTicket-Installation-Files.zip</a>
 </p>
 <br />